-Turn an ordinary meeting, conference or sales seminar int a motivational event for no cost other than expenses.
+Turn an ordinary meeting, conference or sales seminar into a motivational event for no cost other than expenses.
 We provide a sales speaker for free to demonstrate capabilities, meet potential customers, and to address selling challenges.

 The following paragraphs describe twenty seven demons that commonly plague salespeople.
 Solutions to a selection of these issues and others can be addressed by our sales speakers in a 40m session.

 - High hill - If you find yourself complaining that your task is too difficult or your territory too barren a change of perspective may help.
 There are ways to raise your game and achieve a challenging target.
-We share the secrets of proven tools and methods and explain the skills necessary for assalting a high hill.
+We share the secrets of proven tools and methods and explain the skills necessary for assaulting a high hill.

 - Green field - If you are new to selling or a territory or a set of accounts you can be sure that any predecessor has either squeezed out every available sale or abandoned possibilities and left them to evaporate.
 This is just the way things are.
 Storm the green field we new low cost and no cost strategies and techniques that kick start new business where it seems non-existent or out of reach.

 - Too few enquiries - By far the easiest form of selling is converting enquiries into orders.
 It may seem that marketing is ineffective, that lead generation is not a your responsibility, or that promises are not being met.
 If so, you if you think so, your mind set may be holding you back.
 Shrug it off with a new set of principles, methods, and habits.